harunrhimu/harunrhimu/README.md

 ## 👋 My name is Harun | I'm a self-taught passionate Data Analyst from 🇧🇩
 ### I am seeking opportunity as a Data Analyst 📊
-I have a bachelor in `Population Sciences`, Wait what?
+I have a bachelor's in `Population Sciences`, Wait what?
 Population Sciences?
-How do you work in data analyst from populaiton sciences?
+How do you work in data analysis from population sciences?

-Ok let's brakdown my bachelor syllabus that reflects my data analyst journey.
+Ok, let's breakdown my bachelor syllabus that reflects my data analyst journey.

-* I have strong foundation about `Statistics `and `Social Research` (later I will tell you how this work me as a data backbone).
+* I have a strong foundation in `Statistics `and `Social Research` (later I will tell you how this works as a data backbone).
-* Required `Data` to making decision in specific area. (like how is a particular issues sustain in our society doesn't know without research by Social Researcher)
+* Required `Data` to decide on a specific area. (like how a particular issue sustain in our society doesn't known without research by Social Researchers)

-This statistics and social research help me to figure out `Data Analyst`.
-In `DATA`, Statistics is required and social research tought me how to data impact in society.
+These statistics and social research help me to figure out `Data Analyst`.
+In `DATA`, Statistics is required and social research taught me how data impacts society.
 How research impact social change.
-In this field data driven decision is required from Government to big organization.
-So data driven storytelling is important also this field and this were achecived by me.
-With doing a Undergraduate Thesis which gives me a hands on experiences on `Statistics, Research and Data`.
+In this field, data-driven decisions are required from Government to big organizations.
+So data-driven storytelling is important also in this field and this were achieved by me.
+With doing an Undergraduate Thesis gives me hands-on experience in `Statistics, Research, and Data`.

 *When I am committed to something, I accept no excuses*